werf/werf/docs/_includes/reference/cli/werf_helm_env.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}

-Env prints out all the environment information in use by Helm.
+`env` prints out all the environment information in use by Helm.

 {{ header }} Syntax